ygg-lang/pex/Readme.md

 Then use the pre-allocated arena tree structure (such as [indextree](https://crates.io/crates/indextree)) to record the parent-child relationship of nodes to avoid reallocation.

 Memory allocation is not terrible, what is terrible is frequent fragmentary allocation.

-### Incremental Parsing

-Pex does not directly support incremental parsing

 ### Error Reporting